STOKE MANDEVILLE & NEW YORK 1984 PARALYMPIC GAMES

 Canadian Rick Hansen, who later wheeled around the world on his man-in-motion tour, won gold medals in the 1,500m and the marathon.

 Ingrid Lauridson of Denmark topped the women’s competition on the track with six gold medals.

-American Marcia Bevard reaped six gold medals in swimming.
+US swimmer Marcia Bevard reaped six gold medals in the pool.

 ATTENDANCE AND COVERAGE